Odd Auckland vote outcomes: Viv Beck amasses almost 6000 votes in abandoned mayoral campaign; Lisa Lewis gets votes

 Fellow centre-right candidate Wayne Brown won the Auckland mayoralty with 144,619 votes, followed by Labour-endorsed Efeso Collins in second place with 89,811 votes.

-While Beck's 5,730 votes would obviously not have affected the outcome of Brown's win, her decision to stay in race contrasted with fellow former centre-right candidate Leo Molloy, who pulled out of his campaign the day all candidates had to officially nominate to be on the ballots.
+While Beck's 5730 votes would obviously not have affected the outcome of Brown's win, her decision to stay in the race contrasted with fellow former centre-right candidate Leo Molloy, who pulled out of his campaign the day all candidates had to officially nominate to be on the ballots.

 On that day, August 12, Molloy had been shocked by a poll in which he had dropped dramatically in support to third place with 14.5 per cent.
 Beck was in fourth in that poll, with 12.5 per cent.